This article will explain you how to setup the Configurable Grading functionality.

 The content of the Configurable Grading can be linked to the rubric (beta, feature flagged) in the assignment.

 Below you can see the Configurable Grading feature filled in.
 You can manually add percentages to certain categories.
-As you can see, the 80% for the 'ratings received on work in total' is divided over the four items of the rubric in the assignment.
-In the figure, each item is awarded 20 pp, but you can divide the 80 pp as you wish.
+As you can see, the 60% for the 'ratings received on work in total' is divided over the three items of the rubric in the assignment.
+In the figure, each item is awarded with a different weight, with grammar counting for 30pp (for example).
 The total grading needs to add up to 100%.

 Below you can see the functionality in action with student activity.
 For example, under the category name of the rubric 'Following Procedure', you see that there are 20 pp to be obtained - as filled in by the teacher in the figure above.
 Depending on how students get rated, they can score 0 - 20 points on this category.